wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 rightly?

 **M:**&ensp;There is no power as separate from me.
 It is inherent in my very nature.
-Call it creätivity.
+Call it creativity.
 Out of a lump of gold you can make many ornaments — each will remain gold.
 Similarly, in whatever role I may appear and whatever function I may perform — I remain what I am: the ‘I am’ — immovable, unshakeable, independent.
-What you call the universe, or nature, is my spontaneöus creätivity.
+What you call the universe, or nature, is my spontaneous creativity.
 Whatever happens — happens.
 But such is my nature that all ends in joy.

 **Q:**&ensp;I have a case of a boy gone blind because his stupid mother fed him methyl alcohol.
 I am requesting you to help him.
-You are full of compassion and, obviöusly, eager to help.
+You are full of compassion and, obviously, eager to help.
 By what power can you help him?

 **M:**&ensp;His case is registered in consciousness.
 It is there — indelibly.
 Consciousness will operate.